libra/website/docs/move-getting-started.md

     let sender: address;

     sender = get_txn_sender();
-    // This will fail if no resource of type T under the sender's address t = move_from<T>(move(sender));
+    // This will fail if no resource of type T under the sender's address. t = move_from<T>(move(sender));
     return move(t);
   }